-Theme and Description Strategic Directions Theme 1: An Activated and 'Investment-Ready' Shire 1.1 Deliver a strategic and supportive aplanning environment Stimulate investment across the Shire and promote efficient uses of land to foster local economic growth.
-1.2 Facilitate strategic infrastructure investments Theme 2: An Innovative and Sustainable Business Base 2.1 Support an engaged, well-informed and resilient business community from a diverse range of industry sectors that capitalises on Strathbogie Shire's competitive advantages.
-2.2 Support business investment and diversification 2.3 Support a thriving and productive agricultural sector 2.4 Support emerging industries including mining and renewable power generation Theme 3: A Supported Community and Labour Force 3.1 Support population attraction and workforce growth Support residents and workers to be engaged, productive and contribute to business and economic activity.
-Theme 4: A Thriving Visitor Economy 4.1 Strengthen the destination brand Establish Strathbogie Shire as a desirable and high-value visitor destination that drives year-round visitation and generates and tourism governance4.2 Support industry in deliveringa high-quality visitor experience economic benefits for the region.
+Theme and Description Strategic Directions Theme 1: An Activated and 'Investment-Ready' Shire 1.1 Deliver a strategic and supportive planning environment Stimulate investment across the Shire and promote efficient uses of land to foster local economic growth.
+1.2 Facilitate strategic infrastructure investments Theme 2: An Innovative and Sustainable Business Base 2.1 Support an engaged, well-informed and resilient business community from a diverse range of industry sectors 2.2 Support business investment and diversification 2.3 Support a thriving and productive agricultural sector 2.4 Support emerging industries including mining and renewable power generation Theme 3: A Supported Community and Labour Force 3.1 Support population attraction and workforce growth Support residents and workers to be engaged, productive and contribute to business and economic activity.
+Theme 4: A Thriving Visitor Economy 4.1 Strengthen the destination brand and tourism governance Establish Strathbogie Shire as a desirable and high-value visitor destination that drives year-round visitation and generates 4.2 Support industry in delivering a high-quality visitor experience economic benefits for the region.
 4.3 Deliver a successful and diverse events calendar 4.4 Consider and explore the option of the relocation of the Euroa Visitor Information Centre to the Travellers Rest Precinct